CloudFitSoftware/CloudFit.Azure.HealthChecks/docs/configuration.md

 }
 ```
 **Path:** This is the relative url to direct health data.
 Default show in example above.
+**ResourceGroupName** _and_ **SubscriptionId:** (_optional_) These two properties represent the Azure target location of resources (the id/guid of the subscription and the name of the resource group).
+  * If either one exists at the root, it will be cascaded down into the individual HealthCheckConfigs.Props collections that _DO NOT_ have the property(-ies).

 **IncludeDbContext:** This is a collection of strings to identify the _Microsoft.EntityFrameworkCore.DbContext_ to wrap in health checks.
   * Leaving this as an empty array includes all DbContexts add to the _IServiceCollection_.
   * Removing this from configuration will exclude all DbContexts from health checks via this process.